Melikhovo: Chekhov at Melikhovo

-As his tuberculosis became worse, Chekhov was forced to abandon his estate and move to the south, to a house in Yalta.
-He sold the Melikhovo to a timber merchant on August 18, 1899, and spent his last day there on August 25, 1899.

 Chekhov's writing habits

 "I am writing a play," Chekhov wrote to his friend Suvorin from Melikhovo in October 1896, "which I will finish no earlier than the end of November.
 I am not writing it without pleasure, although I am violating all the conventions of playwriting.
 It is a comedy, three female roles, six male roles, four acts, a landscape (a view over a lake), a lot of talking about literature, little action, and five poods of love.".
 The play was The Seagull.

 As a writer, Chekhov did not seem to keep a strict schedule.
 When he had guests or was busy with his medical practice, he did very little writing at all.
 One regular guest at Melikhovo, Ignaty Potapenko, observed: "On those days when I was a Melikhovo, it seemed that he spent all of his time with us.
 But sometimes during conversations or concerts he would vanish for a few minutes, not for very long, and then would return.
 It seems that he went to his study and wrote down a few lines, whatever had come into his head.
 This would happen often during the course of a day."

 Chekhov told another visitor, the writer Ivan Bunin, "In the morning it's necessary to drink not tea, but coffee, which is a wonderful thing.
 When I work, I limit myself to coffee and bouillon.
 Morning - coffee.
 Noon, bouillon."